milanvdmaaten/portfolio/content/blog/npo/index.md

       ## From a generic to a personal experience

-      NPO started back in 2003 as a website ([uitzendinggemist.nl](http://uitzendinggemist.nl)) on which live broadcasts could be replayed.
-The core of this product is still visible within the current platform.
-The lack of personalization makes it difficult to find something to watch.
-Episodes on tv show pages are still ordered in a lineair way, while no user starts a tv show with the last episode.

-      Personalization is essential these days in order to conquer with other streaming services.
-At the other hand, personalization can make it more difficult to connect and enrich the Dutch public.
-That's why we together with NPO transformed the platform from a generic experience to a personal experience, with control to explore all content.
+      NPO started back in 2003 as a website ([uitzendinggemist.nl](http://uitzendinggemist.nl)) on which tv programmes could be replayed. their current platform still uses archaic UX patterns and they offer no personalisation for repeat users.
+No personalisation however also helps them stand out against other competitors as it brings a sense of nostalgia about consuming media like we did back in the olden times (watch television) and helped users discover and explore new content leading to more enriched experiences.
+Personalisation in streaming services has become standard today due to OTT platforms like Netflix, Disney+ and Amazon Prime and NPO wants to match these expectations for their users.

+      #### Problem Statement

+      How might we serve 18 million different people with a personalised experience (inside their bubble) but also help users explore and discover new content (outside their bubble) in one app?
     title: The challenge
   - type: imagesBlock
     size: fullWidth